-To date there is no study that can clarify the form of social organization of this group.
-However, it is known that they form groups of 20 to 65 individuals, and there is exchange with other groups different from them.
+There is no study that can clarify the way of social organization of this group, so far.
+However, it’ s known that they make-up groups of 20 to 65 individuals, and there is exchange with other groups different from them.
 Different specimen of Orcas are always coming and going.

 There is few information about the reproduction of Orcas, and it comes from those who are in captivity.

 Females in captivity have proven, that they have heat cycles interspersed with moments of ovulate inactivity.
 These cycles vary in each species .

 Males court females for a week, and it has been observed that they may copulate with pregnant orcas, even with those that are not in heat.

 In fact , they can even mate with females of other groups if they belong to a family with the same vocal style.

 The gestation period of females last between 15 to 18 months, giving birth a baby whale each birth, which take place mainly in winter.